datastaxdevs/workshop-streaming-game/README.md

 Streaming topic.

 Now you can **hack the system**!
-Indeed, this same interface lets you produce messages into the topic ("Send" button on the Streaming UI).
+Indeed, this same interface lets you produce surreptitious messages into the topic ("Send" button on the Streaming UI).
 Try to insert a message such as:

         {"playerID": "nonexistent1", "messageType": "chat", "payload": {"text": "Booo!", "id": "000", "playerName": "Phantom Player"}}